eddmann/eddmann.github.io/_posts/2023/2023-05-10-qa-retrieval-augmented-generation-rag-with-langchain-and-chroma.md

 ## Loading a Dataset into Chroma

-We will initially load a data-set (Wikipedia article corpus) and chunk it into input that we can feed into the vector database.
+We will initially load a dataset (Wikipedia article corpus) and chunk it into input that we can feed into the vector database.

 ```python
 from datasets import load_dataset